 Letters of Recommendation

-You must submit via CAS at least two, and at most three, letters of recommendation.
-The Admissions Committee expects letters to be academic or professional in nature and strongly encourages any applicant currently or recently enrolled in a full-time academic program to submit at least one letter from a faculty member who has taught the applicant in a traditional classroom setting for one or more upper-division courses.
+You must submit via CAS at least two letters of recommendation, and you may submit a third letter of recommendation if you so choose.
+The Admissions Committee expects letters to be academic or professional in nature and strongly encourages any applicant currently or recently enrolled in an academic program to submit at least one letter from a faculty member who has taught the applicant in a traditional classroom setting.
 Personal letters of recommendation, such as those from friends or family members, are strongly discouraged.
-Additional letters of recommendation will not be considered once a decision has been rendered.
+Letters of recommendation received via any means other than CAS will not be considered.

 You must include a personal statement with your application.
 The personal statement is an open-ended essay written on any topic of your choice.
 It should be two to three double-spaced pages in length, with standard typography and margins, and should demonstrate your capacity for high-quality written work.
 Ideally, the personal statement provides insight to the Admissions Committee on your personality, experiences or anticipated contributions to our law school community and the legal profession.

 You must include a current résumé with your application.
 The résumé should be clearly organized and appropriately formatted, outlining your education and work history as well as other notable achievements and experiences.
-Most applicants’ résumés can fit on a single page, though a second page may be reasonable for applicants with significant work histories.
+Most applicants’ résumés can fit on a single page if formatted thoughtfully, though a second page may be reasonable for applicants with significant work histories.

 In addition to a bar examination, there are character, fitness and other qualifications for admission to the bar in every US jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-If you answer “Yes” to one or more of the questions in the Character & Fitness section of your application, you must include an addendum explaining your affirmative answers.
-The Admissions Committee may request clarification or additional information if not sufficiently addressed by your Character & Fitness addendum, and review of your application will be suspended until you have provided a sufficient response.
+If you answer “Yes” to any of the questions in the Character and Fitness section of your application, you must provide a written explanation for each affirmative answer, including relevant dates, details and outcomes.
+The Admissions Committee may request clarification or additional information if not sufficiently addressed by your initial disclosure, and review of your application may be suspended until you have provided a sufficient response.

 Diversity Statement (Optional)